lbc1013/coffee-match/_PRESS-RELEASE.md

  -->

 ## Heading ##
-  > 'Know thyself and you shall know the coffee taste.'
+  > 'Know thyself and you shall know the coffee taste.' - Socrates
 ## Sub-Heading ##
   > we recommend the coffee that suits you the best.
 ## Summary ##